petrsynek/movie_manager/docs/project_solution.md

 ## Issues

 - the html page is crap and the script is even worse but I suppose it's ok for homework
-- - the pagination was not required and will cause problems as there is currently no limit on query, lets say this does not scale nicely, again I guess ok for homework
+- the pagination was not required and will cause problems as there is currently no limit on query, lets say this does not scale nicely, again I guess ok for homework
+- so far manually tested, really don't know what to test here as all we do is querry db